 Why Centipedes Enter Your Home

-Before reaching for any centipede repellent, it helps to understand what brings these pests inside in the first place.
+Before reaching for any repellent, it helps to understand what brings centipedes inside.

 Centipedes need three things: